 It can happen at any time of the day or year and even during or just after an emergency or utility outage.

-Utility imposters play off of your trust and pose a risk to all individuals.
+Utility impostors play off of your trust and pose a risk to all individuals.

-In a case study of homeowners, 86% of occupants allowed a utility imposter into their home because they said they were from a utility and “looked the part.”
+In a case study of homeowners, 86% of occupants allowed a utility impostor into their home because they said they were from a utility and “looked the part.”

 Being aware can help protect you, your family and your neighbors.

 Here are some tips to help keep you safe: